|CLINICAL COUNSELING OVERVIEW|

 This course focuses on the theory, standardization, and application of various assessment instruments necessary for conducting a comprehensive Mental Health Evaluation and doing mental health counseling.
 These assessment instruments include projective and standardized personality tests, aptitude, intelligence, achievement, and interest inventories.
 Administering, analyzing, and interpreting the findings of assessment instruments and the writing of comprehensive mental health evaluations is the major emphasis of this course.

-This course will examine codes of ethics, professional behavior, ethical issues, and legal and liability concerns facing practitioners working in art therapy and mental health counseling.
-This course introduces codes of ethics, legal responsibilities and liabilities of clinical supervision, practice and research, the development of a professional attitude and identity by examining the role of professional socialization, the development of cultural competence, professional organizations, licensure, and certification.
-The course places particular emphasis on issues of confidentiality, child abuse, elder abuse, and ethical dilemmas associated with dual-role relationships, as well as the use of creative arts within art therapy or the counseling setting.
+This course will examine foundations of counseling and the development of professional attitude and identity in relation to codes of ethics, professional behavior, ethical issues, credentialing, practice and research, clinical supervision and legal and liability concerns facing practitioners working in community, agency, school, and art therapy settings.
+Comparison of ethical codes and similar issues will be made within the counseling disciplines and art therapy.
+Particular emphases are placed on issues of confidentiality, child abuse, elder abuse, and ethical dilemmas associated with dual-role relationships, as well as the use of creative arts within art therapy and counseling settings.
 Other topics include issues associated with psychotherapy, multiculturalism, research, advertising, and challenges related to specific work settings.
-Participants will examine professional credentialing specific to art therapy and mental health counseling.
-Art therapy and counseling techniques for addressing ethical issues and credentialing taught and demonstrated through experiential exercises along with written assignments and presentations.
+Decision-making models used by art therapists and counselors for addressing ethical issues are explored through experiential exercises, written assignments, and presentations.

 (Consent of instructor) This course serves as the basic course introducing students to the theoretical and historical framework within which a mental health counselor functions.
 The student will be introduced to various mental health professions and to the interfacing of all mental health professions.

-(Prerequisite, 9 graduate hours in CC or permission required.)
+(Prerequisites: 9 graduate hours in Art Therapy Counseling, Clinical Counseling, Rehabilitation Counseling, School Counseling.
+Permission required.)
 This course serves as an introduction to marriage and family counseling.
-This course presents the basic theories, history, issues, and procedures followed in marriage and family counseling.
+This course presents the basic theories, history, issues and procedures followed in marriage and family counseling.
 In addition, this course focuses on giving the student experience in completing relevant documentation and appraisal instruments pertinent to marriage and family counseling.
 The ethical, legal, and related professional issues as well as implications of socio-cultural and lifestyle diversity relevant to the field will be covered.
 Major approaches will be demonstrated and discussed.

 (ER851 or Consent of Thesis Chair) A student completes an important research study appropriate to Clinical Counseling.